chhuang-one/sqxclib/doc/SqApp.md

 SqAppTool is used by command-line program - **sqxctool** and **sqxcpptool**.
 It use the same configuration values as SqApp.

-Both **sqxctool** and **sqxcpptool** can generate migration and do migrate.
+Both **sqxctool** and **sqxcpptool** can generate separate migration files and use them to do migrate.
 They can help with the user's application that using SqApp library.
 The difference is that sqxctool generate C migration file and sqxcpptool generate C++ migration file.

 ## 1 Create